Last Updated on 14 January 2026 by Cycloscope

 After a few years of ignoring the bikepacking market, Ortlieb dove straight into it with a line of products whose quality stands firmly in the top category.
 Nothing less to expect from what has been the best bike bag brand in the world for a long while.

-The Ortlieb bikepacking seat-pack has a variable volume that can be adjusted from 8 to 16.5L thanks to the roll-top closure, an air-release valve easily purges the bag of trapped air, allowing for tighter compression.
+The Ortlieb bikepacking seat-pack has a variable volume that ranges from 8 to 16.5L, thanks to the roll-top closure.
+An air-release valve easily purges the bag of trapped air, allowing for tighter compression.

 The materials are lightweight yet abrasion-resistant polyurethane-laminated ripstop nylon, reinforced with extra heavy-duty fabric near the mounting points.
-The rigid polyethylene inner stiffener keeps the bag’s shape properly.
+The rigid polyethylene inner stiffener maintains the bag’s shape.

-The hooks and straps have a tough grip on the seat post surface, they are stable and do not let the bag sway if properly packed.
-They are compatible with any kind of seat post, including dropper seat posts.
+The hooks and straps have a firm grip on the seat post; they are stable and prevent the bag from swaying when properly packed.
+They are compatible with any seat post, including dropper posts.

 The Ortlieb bikepacking saddle bag includes 3M Scotchlite reflectors for improved visibility in low light, an elastic cord on the outside to quickly stash light gear, and a daisy chain with 7 loops running along the underside of the bag, allowing a rear light to be fixed.